Research Chairs & Directors

 Industry and institution sponsored Researcher Chairs play an important role in supporting research and development.

-UBC Okanagan announced five new Principal’s Research Chairholders in 2020.
-The Principal’s Research Chairs (PRC) program provides internal funding support for top-tier researchers engaged in outstanding research scholarship.
-Three of the five are faculty researchers at the School of Engineering.
+The UBC Okanagan Principal’s Research Chairs (PRC) program provides internal funding support for top-tier researchers engaged in outstanding research scholarship.
+Six of the campus’ ten PRCs are faculty researchers at the School of Engineering.

-Assistant Professor & Principal Research Chair (Control Systems)
+Assistant Professor & Principal Research Chair (Control Systems – Tier 2)

 Dr. Al-Dabbagh’s will contribute to advancing manufacturing engineering training and pedagogy; develop innovations in artificial intelligence, machine learning, big

-data with applications in manufacturing processes and systems, and emphasize building a culture that embraces under-represented groups.
+data with applications in manufacturing processes and systems, and build a culture that embraces under-represented groups.

-Assistant Professor & Principal Research Chair (Blockchain-Empowered Digital Technology)
+Assistant Professor & Principal Research Chair (Blockchain-Empowered Digital Technology -Tier 2)

 Dr. Feng will directly support the School’s research clusters with integrating blockchain as a trusted mechanism for storage and transfer of information and assets.
 In particular, his research will provide secure digital infrastructure for advanced manufacturing, digital health and power generation research.

-Associate Professor & Principal Research Chair (Indigenous Reconciliation in Engineering)
+Associate Professor & Principal Research Chair (Indigenous Reconciliation in Engineering – Tier 1)

 Dr. Foulds will create frameworks for preparing engineers to engage with Indigenous communities, establish models and best practices for incorporating Indigenous knowledge and perspectives in engineering curricula, including through consultation with Indigenous communities.